 In the first sentence, replace “Chapter 3.2, Table C” by “column (10) of Table C of Chapter 3.2”.

 In the first sentence, replace “high velocity vent valves” by “pressure relief valves/high-velocity vent valves”.

+In the first sentence, delete “a list of substances in”.

+The first sentence of Opening pressure would read: “Opening pressure means the pressure referred to om column (10) of Table C of Chapter 3.2 at which the pressure relief valves/high-velocity vent valves open.”.

 1.2.1 Amend the definition of “Oxygen meter” to read as follows:

-“Oxygen meter means a mobile device allowing measuring of any significant reduction of the oxygen content of the air.
-An oxygen meter may either be a device for measuring oxygen only or part of a combination device for measuring both flammable gas and oxygen.
+“Oxygen meter means a portable device allowing measuring of any significant reduction of the oxygen content of the air.
+An oxygen meter may either be a device for measuring oxygen only or part of a combination device for measuring both flammable gases and oxygen.
 This device shall be so designed that measurements are possible without the necessity of entering the spaces to be checked.
-It shall be tested according to IEC/EN 50104:2011.4 If it is used in explosion danger areas, it shall also comply with the requirements for use in the zone concerned and evidence of such compliance (e.g., conformity assessment procedure according to Directive 2014/34/EC,2 the IECEx System,5 ECE/TRADE/3913 or at least equivalent) shall be supplied;”.
+It shall be tested according to IEC/EN 50104:2010.4 If it is used in explosion hazardous areas, it shall also comply with the requirements for use in the zone concerned and evidence of such compliance (e.g., conformity assessment procedure according to Directive 2014/34/EC,2 the IECEx System,5 ECE/TRADE/3913 or at least equivalent) shall be supplied;”.

 1.2.1 In the definition of “Protective suit”: